How Much Is Pet Insurance in Nebraska?

 Average Pet Dog Insurance Costs in Nebraska

-In Nebraska, your dog's breed significantly impacts pet insurance costs, with monthly rates ranging from $44 for small mixed breeds to $208 for Bull Mastiffs.
-Take a look at the complete breakdown of breed-specific insurance rates in the table below.
+In Nebraska, your dog's breed affects pet insurance costs.
+Monthly rates range from $44 for small mixed breeds to $208 for Bull Mastiffs.
+This table shows rates by breed.

 Select